Helperbird/website/src/pages/features/shortcuts.md

 new: false
 header: true
 layout: templates/features_two.liquid
-title: Helperbird keyboard shortcuts feature
+title: Helperbird Keyboard Shortcuts Feature | Enhance Accessibility
-description: Learn about Helperbirds keyboard shortcuts and become a pro at using Helperbird
+description: Learn about Helperbird's keyboard shortcuts and become a pro at using Helperbird.
+Discover how to navigate Helperbird with ease and enhance your accessibility experience.
 keywords:
-  Dyslexia software, Reading Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic
+  Dyslexia software, Reading Mode for Google Chrome, Voice typing for Chrome, Text to speech for Chrome, text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic

-featurePageTitle: Keyboard shortcuts
+featurePageTitle: Helperbird Keyboard Shortcuts | Enhance Accessibility
 img: i1EeaekPHIo
 icon: "/src/_includes/svgs/shortcuts.svg"
 youtubeId: PfILiWebkuc
-cardTitle: Keyboard shortcuts
+cardTitle: Keyboard Shortcuts
-featureDescription: Discover Helperbirds keyboard shortcuts and become a pro.
+featureDescription: Discover Helperbird's keyboard shortcuts and become a pro at navigating the extension.
+Enhance your accessibility experience with quick and efficient shortcuts.
 group: reading
 tags:
   - features
   - accessibility
 link: reading